lettucecfd/lettuce/README.rst

 Next steps
 ----------
-* Jonas Latt's approach of storing f_i-w_i instead of f_i, for better numerical accuracy at 16-bit precision;
+* Jonas Latt's approach of storing f_i-w_i instead of f_i, for better numerical accuracy in single/(half) precision;
   this can be added as a different Lattice class.
-* Benchmark storage formats for f (either Qx... or ...xQ) -- also add as a different Lattice class?
 * Standard Streaming and BGK collision as C++ functions, as an example and for testing performance gains https://pytorch.org/tutorials/advanced/cpp_extension.html
-* Boundary Conditions.
 * Multi-block lattices.
-* Semi-Lagrangian streaming step (specific benefit from half-precision, utilization of tensor cores on Volta cards).
+* Semi-Lagrangian streaming step.

 Future Ideas